Speaking of HealthPathways through persistent pain: Tips for managing chronic painMay 26, 2023

 4 common flu misconceptions

 Talk about the flu is everywhere.
-With last year’s outbreak ranking as one of the worst in a recent history, it’s no wonder the flu is a hot topic of conversation, especially as the weather cools and flu season approaches.
-But it’s not just the virus that causes issues; common myths often keep people from taking necessary steps to prevent it.
-Let's uncover the truth behind some common influenza myths:
+With last year’s outbreak ranking as one of the worst in a recent history, it’s no wonder the flu is a hot topic of conversation —especially as the weather cools and flu season approaches.
+But it’s not just the virus that causes issues.
+Common myths often keep people from taking necessary steps to prevent it.
+Let's uncover the truth behind some common influenza myths.

 Myth No. 1: Flu vaccines can give me the flu

-This is simply not true.
+This simply is not true.
 Injectable flu vaccines are composed of portions of inactivated flu proteins, and it’s impossible for them to cause the flu.
 Nasal spray vaccines have live, weakened flu organisms that can’t multiply or cause disease.

 Myth No. 2: Flu shots never work

 False.
 Healthy people who receive a vaccine that matches viruses causing the disease experience superb protection from the flu.
 Individuals who are unhealthy or in the frail elderly group do not see the same level of protection.

 It’s important to remember that flu vaccines aren’t perfect, but they are the best defense we have against serious flu-related afflictions.

 Myth No. 3 Flu vaccines are dangerous, especially for pregnant women